trevortombe/covidgraphs/index.md

 Canada’s daily pace:

-Today’s 401,833 shots given compares to an average of 390,774/day over the past week and 369,003/day the week prior.
+Today’s 471,409 shots given compares to an average of 399,380/day over the past week and 369,459/day the week prior.

--   Pace req’d for 2 doses to 75% of Canadians by Sept 30: 263,314
--   At current avg pace, we reach 75% by Aug 24
+We can use the latest average daily pace to project where vaccination rates are soon headed.

 ![](Plots/pace_national2.png)